Niavaran Complex in Tehran

 The point that distinguishes Ahmad Shahi Koushk from other Niavaran garden palaces is the beautiful brick facade of the building.
 During the reign of Mohammad Reza Pahlavi, there were changes in the interior design of the palace and used as a place of work and residence of the king.

-tourism attractions of Ahmad Shahi Koushk
+Attractions of Ahmad Shahi Koushk

-In this building in Niavaran complex, you can find expensive objects of silver, bronze, wood, ivory, plant and animal fossils, a piece of rock from the moon's surface (the gift of Richard Nixon, former President of the United States to Mohammad Reza Pahlavi), gifts from the heads of various countries and beautiful paintings.
+In this building in the Niavaran complex, you can find expensive objects of silver, bronze, wood, ivory, plant and animal fossils, a piece of rock from the moon's surface (the gift of Richard Nixon, former President of the United States to Mohammad Reza Pahlavi), gifts from the heads of various countries and beautiful paintings.

-The palace has two and a half floors and was originally used as Guesthouse for foreign guests, then it was designated as the seat of Mohammad Reza Shah and his family.
-The architecture of Niavaran Palace is an integral part of the Iranian and Islamic architecture.
+The palace has two and a half floors and was originally used as a Guesthouse for foreign guests, then it was designated as the seat of Mohammad Reza Shah and his family.
+The architecture of Niavaran Palace is an integral part of Iranian and Islamic architecture.

-tourism attractions of Niavaran Palace
+Attractions of Niavaran Palace

 Museum of inscriptions in Niavaran complex

 During the collaborations between the Niavaran Collection and the Cultural Heritage Organization, in the eastern part of the Niavaran complex, there has been a permanent exhibition of the inscription written by the predecessors of Iran Land.
-In this exhibition, 43 Moulages belong to the rocky inscriptions has been exhibited:
+In this exhibition, 43 Moulages belonging to the rocky inscriptions has been exhibited:

-- The Medes era with the Ourati, Ashouri and Arami lines in the areas of Sarab and Ahar
+- The Medes era with the Ourati, Ashouri, and Arami lines in the areas of Saraband Ahar

 Some of the most important inscriptions in the Museum are: